 The fund does this by covering the cost of items they cannot afford, like stationery, school clothing and shoes.
 This encourages children to learn and boosts their morale.
 Many of the children are orphans cared for by grandmothers or other relatives who have many other children to look after.
 As many as 20 percent of all children in rural Zambia are orphans, and the figure is around 25 percent in Zimbabwe.

 Many children come from households struggling to provide them with enough food, let alone the school materials they need to take notes in class, do their homework or study.
 Safety Net Fund assistance has helped to improve children’s school performance and attendance, to progress through the grades and to stay in school.

 A lack of books, pencils and other school equipment in rural schools leads to high rates of grade repetition and drop out.

 Camfed resource grants help to provide books for classrooms and libraries, as well as teaching resources, such as stationery, chalk and blackboards.
 Learning resource grants can also go towards water, sanitation and hygiene programs in schools.
-Camfed’s health and hygiene training in schools, through young women in the Cama alumnae network, complements these projects.
+Camfed’s health and hygiene training in schools, through young women in the CAMA network, complements these projects.

 We support girls in applications and preparation for tertiary education.